Essentials for Entrants to Exhibitions with FIAP Patronage

 - The title must also be unique amongst titles of your other images such that in effect it becomes the ID of the image.

-- Salon’s use computer systems to record your titles and some titles get altered by the systems if don’t title your images carefully.
+- Salons use computer systems to record your titles and some titles get altered by the systems if don’t title your images carefully.
 Image titles being altered at salon level is problematic, especially if you then wish to use the result for a FIAP Distinctions application.

 Pointers for titling images are as follows:

 - Keep it short – most salons have a character limit for the titles and you don’t want part of your title left out.
+This limit is often 27 characters (24 for a very small number of salons) and includes counting spaces between words.
+If you keep all your titles at or below 27 characters, you are unlikely to be limited in which salons your photos can be entered.

 - Avoid use of any characters other than letters and numbers, as some computer programs won’t accept them.
 This includes avoiding punctuation, eg hyphens, underscores, question marks, commas and apostrophes etc.